basetenlabs/truss-examples/README.md

 To get you started with [Truss](https://truss.baseten.co/), this repository has dozens of example models, each ready to deploy as-is or adapt to your needs.

-# Using this repository

-The top-level directories (such as `2_image_classification`) contain high-level categories, and contain well-commented examples of models in that category.
-Each of these is tested with a CI job once a day.

-There are also lots of other model examples in the `model_library`, what likely has something similar to what you're looking for!

 ## Installation

 Get the repository with: